Mary Queen of Scots (soundtrack): Reception

-Music critic Jonathan Broxton wrote "this is Max Richter’s career high film music composition to date, which will surely appeal to anyone whose taste in scores includes richly rendered but staunchly minimalist orchestral writing, enlivened with a dash of period romance."
+Music critic Jonathan Broxton of Movie Music UK wrote "this is Max Richter's career high film music composition to date, which will surely appeal to anyone whose taste in scores includes richly rendered but staunchly minimalist orchestral writing, enlivened with a dash of period romance."
 Gissane Sophia of Marvelous Geeks Media wrote "The entirety of the soundtrack is something special without question, but the few above are utterly mesmerizing.
-On some rare occasions, you love an original score even more than you love the film, and that’s certainly the case with this one.
+On some rare occasions, you love an original score even more than you love the film, and that's certainly the case with this one.
 The soundtrack hits different, and it beautifully captures a plethora of emotions."
 Sean Wilson of Mfiles wrote "Richter provides highly effective accompaniment using a minimal yet well-crafted and expertly deployed set of musical tools".
-James Southall of Movie Wave wrote "There’s half an hour of real brilliance here – Richter is such a good composer – just a pity the whole thing is not quite as good as the sum of its parts."
+James Southall of Movie Wave wrote "There's half an hour of real brilliance here – Richter is such a good composer – just a pity the whole thing is not quite as good as the sum of its parts."